Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Audi being a executive car and the Volvo representing luxury car vehicle class.
 Another thing to take into account here is the wheel drive.
 The first one makes use of a 4 x 4 wheel drive system, aiming at people who plan to leave their safety zone and challenge the surfface, both in the terms of reduced grip and offroading, whereas the second one transfers the power and torque to the front axel only, making it perfect for those who use their car mostly to get from A to B, remaining in control during the slipery conditions.

 SafetyThe fact that the Volvo got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a executive car and that gives it a marginal advantage over the luxury car competitor, at least that's what statistics show.
 On the other hand, taking kerb weight as an important factor into account, the Swedish car offers a marginal difference of 1% more metal.

 Performance & Fuel economyVolvo is undoubtly more agile, reaching 100km/h in 1.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 15km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 11.2 liters of fuel per 100 kilometers (25 mpg), in combined cycle.